 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23

-The biodiversity crisis is all about our survival.
-We can still solve it if we work together.
-Unfortunately, we’re up against the forces of a brutally competitive global economy, where nations, in pursuit of advantage, subsidize industries that devastate ecosystems.
-Our geopolitical priorities threatens our very survival – a deadly competition in self-destruction.
+So why don’t we take care of the conditions for our lives?
+We’re up against the brutal forces of a competitive global economy, where nations, in pursuit of advantage, subsidize industries that often devastate ecosystems.
+Globally, billions are still channeled into activities harming nature.
+Geopolitical priorities threaten our very survival.
+It’s a deadly competition in self-destruction."

 It doesn’t have to be this way.
 Instead of propping up harmful industries, we can redirect subsidies to support sustainable practices and green technologies.
-Sadly, the potential for a new economic boom is held back by a rigged playing field.
-Imagine a new form of international cooperation – a worldwide race to develop solutions that balance economic growth with ecological preservation.
+As it is now, the huge potential for a new economic boom is held back by a rigged playing field.
+We could choose a new form of international cooperation instead: a worldwide race to develop solutions that balance economic security with ecological preservation.

 Reduce Harmful Incentives and Scale up Positive Incentives for Biodiversity